coat-dev/coat/packages/cli/README.md

 `coat` projects can extend one or multiple templates that specify which files should be placed and which setup tasks need to run.

-Adjust text here a bit it's weird
-Since this first public release of `coat` is very early to gather feedback, there is currently only one official template - a template to create and maintain a [TypeScript package](packages/template-ts-package/README.md).
+Since this early public release of `coat` is aimed to gather feedback, there is currently only one official template - a template to create and maintain a [TypeScript package](packages/template-ts-package/README.md).

-You can however create your own coat templates and even reference local JavaScript files in your `coat.json` manifest file.
-Check out the [template-ts-package](packages/template-ts-package/README.md) template to view how a coat template is structured.
+You can however create your own coat templates and even reference local JavaScript files that export a coat template in your `coat.json` manifest file.
+Check out the [template-ts-package](packages/template-ts-package/README.md) template to get an idea of how a coat template is structured.

 It is planned to support more languages and frameworks with official `coat` templates.
 Please check the [roadmap](TODO) below for more information.